chuckbenger/WinnipegTransitAPI/readme.md

     Locations queryResult = locationService.atUTMCoordinate(633861, 5525798,100,10);

 ##Dependancies
 The following libraries are required to use WinnipegTransitAPI.
-Android has these by default.
 * commons-logging-1.1.1.jar
 * httpclient-4.2.3.jar
 * httpcore-4.2.2.jar